 Jewellery is precious and can be one of your greatest assets.
 Building an enviable collection is an achievement to be proud of, but do you know its true worth, especially as pieces increase in value over time?
-Even more importantl, would you be able to detail every item and its current value if it where lost, or stolen?.
+Even more importantly, would you be able to detail every item and its current value if it were lost, or even stolen?

-Without meaningful information, any insurance claim could become complex, time consuming and unlikely to yeild the settlement you desire.
+Without meaningful information, any insurance claim could become complex, time consuming and unlikely to yield the settlement you desire.

-Being members of the "Guild of Valuers and Jewellers", and using the latest software, a valuation from ourselves ensures you have accurate information that is well documented, including a current value of the items in your jewellery portfolio.
+Being members of the "National Association of Jewellers", and using the latest appraisal software, a valuation from Offord & Sons ensures you have accurate information that is well documented, including a current value of the items in your jewellery portfolio.

-Our valuations are prepared on the premises by experience and qualified gemmologists and registered valuers to the highest professional standards and are supported by the U.Ks largest insurance companies.
+Our valuations are prepared on our premises by experienced and qualified gemmologists and registered valuers to the highest professional standards and are supported by the UK's largest insurance companies.
 As our valuations contain highly detailed information, your portfolio can be re-valued, as necessary (at a reduced cost), ensuring you are never under-insured.

 A valuation for probate is based on the price which the jewellery is likely to realise if it were sold at the time of death of the owner.
 As this does not take into account the current cost of labour, materials or current taxation levels, but only the current market situation, the figure put on the jewellery valued for probate will be considerable lower than a valuation for insurance purposes.

 Valuation For Sale